AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P3/README.md

 3. **Redundancy**: Multiple spines can provide failover and load balancing, enhancing network reliability.
 4. **Low Latency**: Any leaf can communicate with any other leaf with just one hop through the spine, ensuring minimal latency.

-This architecture supports efficient and scalable network designs, suitable for environments where high performance and reliability are crucial.

-An example of a spine-and-leaf architecture is shown below:
+Example of a spine-and-leaf architecture:

 ![spine-and-leaf architecture](../docs/p3.spine-and-leaf.png)